Each client machine needs an NVivo license, and a license is also required to install NVivo Server on the server.

 Full licenses can be purchased as either single licenses or multiple licenses.
 Discounts apply for purchases of three or more licenses.

-Full time students can purchase twelve-month time-limited licenses to use NVivo Starter or NVivo Pro for educational purposes.
+Full time students can purchase twenty-four month time-limited licenses to use NVivo Pro for educational purposes.

 Enterprise licenses (formerly known as site licenses) allow you to install NVivo on multiple computers up to the maximum number of licenses that your site has purchased.
 The enterprise license covers a three year period.